mbise1993/typescript-starter/README.md

-# typescript-starter
+# Typescript Starter Templates
-A collection of Typescript starter projects
+A collection of starter templates for Typescript projects